 I am excited to finally share some of our Singapore adventures with you.
 On our way to Bali, we stopped over in Singapore for a few days to visit our friends who live there and also made a pit stop on the way back.
 Our friends were the best tour guides and showed us so much of what the city has to offer.
-Its easy to fall in love with Singapore – it’s beautiful, has fantastic night life, great food, a big city feel without all the chaos, it’s incredibly clean and one of the safest places to walk around.
+Its easy to fall in love with Singapore – it’s beautiful, has fantastic night life, great food including the best wild salmon in Singapore that I’ve ever eaten (anywhere, in the world), a big city feel without all the chaos, it’s incredibly clean and one of the safest places to walk around.
 Singapore, you won me over!
 We packed a lot of sightseeing in to a small space of time and with so much to see and do, I’ve rounded up my top 10 Singapore experiences you don’t want to miss!

 Cocktails with a view at Ce La Vie at the top of the Marina Bay Sands Hotel

 On our first full day in Singapore, our friends took us to Ce La Vie, one of the best sky high rooftop bars in the city.
 Perched on top of the iconic Marina Bay Sands Hotel (the one with the huge infinity pool), Ce La Vie has 360-degree panoramic views of the skyline and the Singapore Strait.
 Sip on cocktails and take in the stunning views – not one to be missed!
 Be sure to also check out the infinity pool whilst you’re up there – it’s well-worth seeing!